 - Lethargy and poor exercise tolerance.

 - CNS involvement – head tilt, cranial nerve dysfunction, diffuse peripheral neuropathy, hypermetria.

 - Corneal lipidosis.

-- Other causes
+- Other causes of endocrine alopecia.

-- Other causes
+- Other causes of recurrent superficial pyoderma.

 - Malassezia dermatitis.